Aureum01/Zer0_to_C-Hero/README.md

     * AI-Driven Rehabilitation Program: Develop an AI-driven program that adapts to individual criminal behavior to aid in rehabilitation.

     * Universal Behavior Translation System: Create a system that can translate and interpret human behavior across different cultures and societies.

+    * Cybercrime Behavior Tracking System: Create a system driven by AI that can pick up behavioral patterns of cyber criminals to predict their methodologies.